 - 1) The DataSonde® instruments owned by Teck Duck Pond Operations will be monitored closely to ensure their accuracy and reliability.
 Should any issues be identified, they will be returned to the vendor and/or Department of Environment and Conservation for factory servicing and calibration. - 2) Currently, four DataSonde® instruments owned by Teck Duck Pond Operations are available for service in the surface water - based stations.
-Two older units, nearing their projected lifecycle of 5 to 10 years have been updated with some new sensor tips and software.
-Two new instruments have been put into service on occasion.
-These will be deployed intermittently, as the original instruments are removed for Performance and Evaluation Testing and long term maintenance issues.
-Eventually, the new instruments will replace the original ones, and the original ones will be used as back-ups if they are still functional. - 3) The Quanta G® instrument currently employed in Monitoring Well After Dam A (owned by Department of Environment and Conservation) is reaching the end of its projected life cycle and has required frequent maintenance and repair.
-To avoid having significant periods of missing data, Teck Duck Pond Operations has purchased a second unit which can be used when the older unit is out for Performance and Evaluation Testing and long term maintenance issues. - 4) The false-positive turbidity measurements at Tributary to Gills Pond Brook Station (NF02YO0190) have been investigated for several years.
+Two older units, nearing their projected lifecycle of 5 to 10 years continue to be updated with some new sensor tips and software.
+Two new instruments have been put into regular service on a rotating basis. - 3) Currently two Quanta G® instruments (one owned by Teck Duck Pond Operations and one owned by Department of Environment and Conservation) are deployed in Monitoring Well After Dam A on a rotating basis. - 4) The false-positive turbidity measurements at Tributary to Gills Pond Brook Station (NF02YO0190) have been investigated for several years.
 Moving the instrument a little downstream further away from the plunge pool has minimized false-positive readings considerably.
 Given the limitations of the site, there is not much else that can be done.
 However, we will continue to monitor the situation, and test and employ any further mitigative measures which may be beneficial. - 5) The Standardized Well Purging and Sampling Protocol for Monitoring Well After Tailings Dam A appears to be working well.
-Its use will continue by ENVC and Teck staff, with feedback and updates as necessary. - 6) Work will continue to obtain weather data from on-site weather station operated by Teck Duck Pond Operations, and possibly incorporate it into the real-time reporting systems.
-Weather data can be used to more precisely assess the changes in water quality/quantity, as presently there is no automatic weather station nearby. - 7) The pathways leading to the Real-Time Water Quality Monitoring stations were upgraded significantly in 2011.
-Some minor maintenance work may be needed in subsequent years. - 8) In 2012 it was decided that no additional real-time water quality monitoring stations were needed in anticipation of the planned development of the Boundary Deposit.
-However, as the development proceeds, the need for any additional stations will continue to be assessed.
-New stations can be considered if the need arises.

-- 9) Work will continue to optimize sensor performance, data transmission, and information transfer.
-Any emerging issues will be addressed in a timely manner. - 10) Work will continue to enhance and automate the data handling and reporting processes.
-ENVC is working on extrapolation of other water quality parameters using regression analysis. - 11) An evaluation of the most recent Closure Plan for the site has been completed.
+Its use will continue by ENVC and Teck staff, with feedback and updates as necessary. - 6) The pathways leading to the Real-Time Water Quality Monitoring stations were upgraded significantly in 2011.
+Some minor maintenance work may be needed in subsequent years. - 7) In 2012 it was decided that no additional real-time water quality monitoring stations were needed in anticipation of the planned development of the Boundary Deposit.
+However, as the boundary development proceeds, and the entire operation moves toward end-of-mine, the need for any additional stations will continue to be assessed.
+New stations can be considered if the need arises. - 8) Work will continue to optimize sensor performance, data transmission, and information transfer.
+Any emerging issues will be addressed in a timely manner. - 9) Work will continue to enhance and automate the data handling and reporting processes.
+ENVC is working on extrapolation of other water quality parameters using regression analysis. - 10) An evaluation of the most recent Closure Plan for the site has been completed.
 Real time water quality monitoring is planned to continue throughout the completion of the life-of-mine, and the planned closure, rehabilitative and subsequent monitoring phases.